Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: Experimental Results

-\new{ Due to the preference bias among different annotators mentioned in section 4.2, it is hard to obtain perfect seen attribute labels for training.
-Thus, it is interesting to discuss the effect of the noisy level of seen attribute labels (used for training) on the final annotation quality produced by different auto-annotation methods.
-To conduct the controlled experiments to understand the effect of the noisy labels, we additionally synthesize a toy dataset (via~\cite{clevr}), $\alpha$-CLEVR, to create perfect attribute labels and adjustable noise labels for analysis.}
+\new{ Due to the preference bias among different annotators mentioned in Section 4.2, it is hard to obtain perfect seen attribute labels for training.
+Thus, it is interesting to discuss the effect of the noisy level of seen attribute labels (used for training) on the final annotation quality produced by different auto-annotation methods.} Thus, we conduct the controlled experiments using $\alpha$-CLEVR to understand the effect of the noisy labels.
+In detail, we adjust the amount of noisy labels for the analysis. \new{To measure the performance drop caused by noisy seen attribute labels, we define the \textbf{wrong attribute label rate} (abbreviated as \textbf{\textbf{\textbf{\textbf{WALR}}}}) to represent the noisy level of attribute labels.
+For example, when WALR is set to 0.3, any toy brick in the training images has a 30\% chance of inaccurately annotating (e.g., a blue cube is annotated as a red sphere). }

-\new{ Specifically, the $\alpha$-CLEVR dataset is composed of 24 attributes which are the combinations of 8 colors (i.e., base attributes of adjective $\mathbf{B}^c$) and 3 shapes (i.e., base attributes of object part $\mathbf{B}^p$).
-Among them, 16 attributes, which can be decomposed into the 11 base attributes, are selected as seen attributes $\mathbf{A}^s$ for training the annotation algorithms.
-On the other hand, to perform the GZSL task and evaluate the annotation quality, we create 160 classes in $\alpha$-CLEVR; these images, including the same toy bricks, are treated as the same class.
-Ultimately, each class has 30 images; 80 classes are set as seen data, and the other 80 classes are set as unseen data.
-In the GZSL inference phase, testing images from both seen and unseen classes are used.
-More details about the $\alpha$-CLEVR dataset and image examples are provided in our supplementary. }

-\new{To measure the performance drop caused by noisy seen attribute labels, we define the \textbf{wrong attribute label rate} (abbreviated as \textbf{\textbf{\textbf{\textbf{WALR}}}}) to represent the noisy level of attribute labels.
-For instance, when WALR is set to 0.3, any toy brick in the training images has a 30\% chance of inaccurately annotating (e.g., a blue cube is annotated as a purple sphere).
-Considering the uncertainty when injecting noise to randomly-selected labels, our evaluation is calculated based on five runs of the experiments.
-Thus, for each noisy label training set, we report both the mean performance and its 95\% confidence interval (cf. Figure~\ref{Fig.noisy_label_95_CI} and~\ref{Fig.noisy_label_GZSLAH}). }

 \new{ As the mAUROC curves shown in Figure~\ref{Fig.noisy_label_95_CI}, we can observe that: (1) ZSLA outperforms the baselines in attribution classification, no matter how noisy the training data is; (2) the performance drop of ZSLA with respect to WALR is much smaller than that of the baselines; (3) baselines have a larger variance than ours, i.e., they are more sensitive to different combinations of the noisy labels even the noise level is the same.
 The observations prove the robustness of ZSLA against the noisy labels of training attributes.
-We also show in our supplementary that mAP@50 and mLA (for attribute retrieval and location) have a similar trend as mAUROC.}
+We also show in \CR{Figure \ref{Fig.CI_mAP_at_50_mLA} in Appendix} that mAP@50 and mLA (for attribute retrieval and location) have a similar trend as mAUROC.}